akifuji/academic-kickstart/content/en/home/accomplishments.md

 **Grants and scholarships**
+- **Tham, Y. J.** Research Grant for Social Science 2024, Nomura Foundation (April 2024 - March 2026)

+- **Tham, Y. J.** Research Grant for Research on Simulation and Gaming 2023, Foundation for the Fusion of Science and Technology (February 2024 - March 2026)

 - **Tham, Y. J.** Grant-in-Aid for JSPS Fellows, Japan Society for the Promotion of Science (April 2022 - March 2024)